 Web-based wizard-driven end-user interface allows permissions-controlled generation of documents using data from user and other systems by lawyers working in and out of their offices across the state.

-Integration capabilities of ActiveDocs Opus allow seamless user experience, use of existing data for document generation, and document routing.
+Integration capabilities of ActiveDocs allow seamless user experience, use of existing data for document generation, and document routing.

 The project has achieved VLA’s objective to provide ActiveDocs automated templates to their 300+ lawyers.
 Use of the templates has grown as more templates have been released; on a typical day 150 of those lawyers are producing over 400 documents.
 Performance has been impressive with the average document production time sitting at around 2 seconds.

-The SharePoint interface provided by the ActiveDocs Opus SharePoint Module enabled VLA to deliver automated templates and Case Management within the SharePoint Neighborhood, significantly improving the usability for end users.
+The SharePoint interface provided by the ActiveDocs SharePoint Module enabled VLA to deliver automated templates and Case Management within the SharePoint Neighborhood, significantly improving the usability for end users.